aigdonia/slimrest/README.md

  **note** use your own composer install if you already have one
  3. update config.php file to meet your system requirements.
  4. run through your http php-enabled server, for quick starts, run `php -S localhost:9001` from your terminal inside project directory to have quick up and running development instance.
+ **note** you can use the docker file to deploy in docker environment, more about this down here.

  **tip** Don't use this way in production, deploy in reliable webserver